psibre/gradle-praat-wrapper-plugin/README.md

 Gradle Praat Wrapper Plugin
 ===========================

-A low-level Gradle plugin that provides [Praat](http://praat.org/) on the classpath
+A low-level Gradle plugin that provides [Praat](http://praat.org/) v6.0.30 as a custom dependency

 Usage
 -----